 8. Before dinner at LON’s at the Hermosa Inn, be sure to stop by the adjacent Last Drop bar to grab a cocktail.
 When you’re ready, head over to LON’s for some Arizona cuisine prepared with fresh, local ingredients by Chef Jeremy Pacheco.

 11. Reserve a table at Old Town Tortilla Factory for a seat on the patio under the shade of 100-year-old pecan trees.
-You’ll want to arrive hungry to devour plates of Southwestern cuisine that include a red chile pork chop with house-made ancho raspberry sauce, or pollo margarita chicken with cheese and roasted pepper stuffing topped with citrus tequila sauce.
+You’ll want to arrive hungry to devour plates of Southwestern cuisine.
+Try a red chile pork chop with house-made ancho raspberry sauce, or pollo margarita chicken with cheese and roasted pepper stuffing topped with citrus tequila sauce.

 12. South of Old Town, Los Sombreros is all about authenticity, beginning with its cantina-style aesthetic.
 Its rustic cuisine includes classic homemade guacamole, crab enchiladas, mole poblano, and slow-roasted pork carnitas.
 When the server asks about dessert, be sure to say yes to the decadent Mexican chocolate pie.